hapax/hapax.github.io/assets/chance.md

 2^{5.5 \cdot 10} \sim 10^{16}.
 $$

-We have washed out all of the initial data!
+We have eaten up all of the initial data!
 This is an artefact of the way numbers are stored in a computer rather than a property of chaos.